MarkHoeber/tools-tech-syllabus/source/sphinx.rst

 * Change the Sphinx theme by changing the value of ``html_theme`` in the ``conf.py`` file.
 Search Sphinx documentation for more information.

 * Checkout the :xref:`Tools and Technology Repo` (the source for this syllabus).
-  Examine how the document is organized.
+Examine how the document is organized and compare it to the syllabus you are viewing.
 Create a branch and make an improvement in this syllabus.
 Build it locally and ensure it comes out as you expect.
 Then submit a pull request.

 Recommended if you intend to do your final project in Sphinx.